Who can use the Zine Subject Thesaurus?

 The Thesaurus was designed for assigning subject terms or keywords to describe the content of zines or fanzines in all topic areas, but it can be used for any content with similar subject matter and users.
 Some other types of collections or organizations that use the Zine Thesaurus or could use it are alternative bookstores, community archives, and catalogues of artist-run centres.

 It is currently used by libraries and archives around the world, including DePaul University Library Special Collections and Archives, Papercut Zine Library, Minneapolis Community & Technical College Library, Simmons College Library,

 UCIMC Zine Library (Urbana Champaign Independent Media Center), Centre International de Recherches sur l'Anarchisme, and the Fanzinoteca del Museo Universitario del Chopo.

 Does the Zine Thesaurus have a MARC source code?

 Yes, the MARC source code for the Zine Subject Thesaurus is zst.
 You can see all source codes on the Library of Congress website.

 Are there other alternative thesauri I should consider using?

 Yes, the Thesaurus covers these topic areas, but it does not go into great specificity in any area.
-If your collection mainly includes queer, trans, or LGBTQI2S+ content, you may want to use the Homosaurus.If it focuses on education, consider the ERIC Thesaurus.
+Here are some other alternative subject thesauri with a more specific focus.
 We often refer to these thesauri for guidance when choosing terms, but they contain more extensive terms about certain topics than the Zine Thesaurus.